mkhnuser/md_notes/Ops/RabbitMQ.md

       To prevent this, mark a queue as durable and a message as persistent.
       This ensures that queues and messages will survive RabbitMQ death.
       RabbitMQ archives persistence and durability by writing data to a disk.

+      Not all data deserves to be written on a disk.

       Once you've created a queue as non-durable, you cannot redefine its durability.
       If you mark a message as persistent,